Chemical peels have been around a while.

 Who'll get the best results from a chemical peel?

 In general, chemical peels work best for people with mild - moderate wrinkles, sagging, uneven pigmentation and actinic keratosis (a very early precursor to skin cancer) caused by sun damage.
 Chemical peels may also be used to treat acne scarring.
 For people with deeper wrinkles and sagging caused by structural changes, a chemical peel will not be as effective.
 Depending on the extent of the skin damage being treated, a series of treatments may be needed.

 A chemical peel is considered a skin resurfacing procedure.
 The solution, which can be one acid or a combination, is applied to the skin.
 The peel is formulated to specifically address your particular skin condition while making your skin smoother and softer.
 It is painted onto the face.
 The stronger the formulation and the longer it's left on, the more powerful the peel.
-Results are seen when the peel is washed off.
+You'll be able to see the results once the peel is washed off.

 Light chemical peels are ideal for people who want the benefits of a facial peel but don’t want to spend the time required to recover from a deeper peel.
 They are the most superficial of all chemical peels and have very few complications.
 These peels work on the epidermal/top layer of the skin causing reddening and peeling that lasts 3 to 7 days.
 On day 1 and 2 skin is slightly red.
 Skin starts peeling around day 3 and this continues for 2-3 days.
 There may be very superficial peeling on day 7.

 The most common side effects of a light chemical peel treatment include redness, peeling (although not everyone peels with a light chemical peel), flaking and a burning feeling during the treatment.
 Tell your medical provider if you feel an uncomfortable burn while being treated.
 More serious redness and irritation is rare, but can occur.